vercel/next.js/docs/basic-features/script.md

 With `next/script`, you can define the `strategy` property and Next.js will optimize loading for the script:

 - `beforeInteractive`: For critical scripts that need to be fetched and executed **before** the page is interactive, such as bot detection and consent management.
-These scripts are injected into the initial HTML from the server and run before self-bundled JavaScript is executed.
+These scripts are injected into the initial HTML from the server and run before self-bundled JavaScript is executed. _Note: This strategy does not support inline scripts.
+Use `dangerouslyRenderBlocking` strategy instead._
+- `dangerouslyRenderBlocking`: For inline scripts that needs to be executed **before** the page is interactive.
+This executes the inline script as one of the first items of the page. _Note: Inline scripts added via this strategy hurt load performance and can quickly add up.
+Use this only when needed._
 - `afterInteractive` (**default**): For scripts that can fetch and execute **after** the page is interactive, such as tag managers and analytics.
 These scripts are injected on the client-side and will run after hydration.
 - `lazyOnload` For scripts that can wait to load during idle time, such as chat support and social media widgets.